zippy/anansi/README.markdown

 To access streamscapes UI point browser to http://localhost:8080/ss/index.html

-### Telnet access

-Once the server is running you can connect to the server by telneting to port 3333

-Once connected, you will be asked to enter a user-name:

-    Welcome to the Anansi server.

-    Enter your user name: zippy
-    {"status":"ok", "result":{"user-address":34, "host-address":0}}

-All server results are returned as a json object that is always of the form:

-    {"status:" "ok"|"error"
-     "result": <result-value>}

-Here are commands available to date:

-#### sp

-Set a prompt:

-    sp ">"
-    {"status":"ok", "result":">"}
-    >

-#### help

-Get a list of commands:

-    > help
-    {"status":"ok",
-     "result":
-     "exit: Terminate connection with the server\nrl: Request a list of all receptor specification on the server\ngs: Get state\nusers: Get a list of logged in users\nss: Send a signal to a receptor.\nsp: Set prompt\ngc: Get last changes count\nhelp: Show available commands and what they do."}

-#### users

-Get a list of logged in users:

-    > users
-    {"status":"ok", "result":["zippy"]}

-#### ss

-Send a signal to a receptor.
-The ss command which takes a single json object as a parameter which is always of this form:

-    {"to":<address-integer>, "signal":<signal-name>, "params":<signal-dependent-params>}

-for example:

-    > ss {"to":0, "signal":"self->host-room", "params": {"name": "the room", "password": "pass", "matrice-address":5, "data": {}}}
-    {"status":"ok", "result":35}

-#### gc

-Get the state changes count of a receptor (with no param returns the global changes count):

-    > gc {"addr":0}
-    {"status":"ok", "result":20}

-#### gs

-Get the state of a receptor: (you can set full to true for more detailed state info; with no argument returns state of host)

-    > gs {"addr":0}
-    {"status":"ok",
-     "result":
-     {"scapes":{"room-scape":{}, "user-scape":{"zippy":4}},
-      "receptors":
-        {"last-address":4,
-         "4": {"name":"zippy", "type":"user", "address":4}},
-      "type":"host",
-      "address":1}}

-    > gs {"addr":0 "full":true}
-    {"status":"ok",
-     "result":
-     {"scapes-scape-addr":1,
-      "receptors": {"last-address":4,
-           "4":{"name":"zippy", "type":"user", "address":4},
-           "3":{"map":{"zippy":4}, "type":"scape", "address":3},
-           "2":{"map":{}, "type":"scape", "address":2},
-           "1":{"map":{"room-scape":2, "user-scape":3}, "type":"scape","address":1}},
-      "type":"host",
-      "address":1}}

-#### rl

-Get a list of receptors defined on the server:

-    > rl
-    ...

 ### HTTP access

-As well as listing on port 3333 for telnet connections, Anansi also runs a web-server on port 8080.
-You can sent POST requests the "/cmd" url to execute a command.
-For example:
+The main access to anansi is through an http api (though telnet access has also been implemented).
+Anansi runs a web-server on port 8080.
+You can send POST requests the "/api" url to execute a command.
+All request are JSON encoded hashes, for example:

-    $ curl http://localhost:8080/cmd -d 'username=zippy&cmd=gc&data={"addr":5}'
+    $ curl http://localhost:8080/api -d '{"cmd":"get-state","params":{"receptor":13}}'
-    {"status":"ok","result":315}
+    {"status":"ok","result" ... }

 Anansi also directly serves all files (and sub-directories) from the htdocs directory.
 So, this is where to put UI code for your receptors.
-See [the commons room](https://github.com/metacurrency/Commons-Room-UI)

 ## Web Development aka How to set up a Browser Repl